California Department of Justice: Bureau of Gambling Control

-The California Bureau of Gambling Control (BGC) "regulates legal gambling activities."
+The California Bureau of Gambling Control "regulates legal gambling activities."
 The BGC investigates casinos and card clubs throughout California for violations of California's gaming laws.
 Violation of state gaming laws by casinos and clubs as well as their employees and customers are the focus of most BGC investigations.
 They also investigate complex thefts, robberies, scams and other crimes related to the casinos and clubs.

 Bureau of Forensic Services

 The California Bureau of Forensic Services (BFS) is the scientific arm of the department, whose mission is to serve the people of California on behalf of the Attorney General's Office with state of the art forensic services throughout the state.
 Forensic scientists collect, analyze, and compare physical evidence from suspected crimes via some of the most well-equipped and accredited forensic science laboratories in the country.
 The BFS regional laboratory system was established in 1972.
+The Jan Bashinski Laboratory in Richmond houses the DNA Databank, Missing Persons DNA Program, method validation, and a DNA casework section.